 In 1837, the British cutter Lambton sailed to Ngatik (now Sapwuahfik), a tiny atoll in Micronesia.
 On orders from Captain Charles “Bloody” Hart, who hoped to take control of the valuable supply of tortoise shells he believed to be there, the crew massacred all the men on the island.
 They left behind some European and Pohnpeian crew members and made an Irishman named Paddy Gorman “chief.”
 The sailors claimed the widowed women on the island as their wives.
 Over the next few decades, other groups arrived.

-Today, the islanders speak a dialect of the Ponapean language of the region.
-But there is another language spoken on the island, called Ngatikese Men’s Language or Ngatikese Pidgin, that is spoken only by men.
-It was described by the late well-known linguist of Austronesian languages, Darrell Tryon.
-The women and children on the island can understand it, but it is primarily used among men engaged in male domain activities like fishing and boat-building.
+Today, the islanders speak a dialect of the Pohnpeian language of the region.
+But there is another language spoken on the island that is spoken only by men.
+Alternatively called Ngatikese Men’s Language, Ngatik Men’s Creole, or Ngatikese Pidgin, the language was described by Darrell Tryon, the late, well-known linguist of Austronesian languages [PDF].
+The women and children on the island can understand the language (and according to some experts, women will use it jokingly), but it’s primarily used among men engaged in activities like fishing and boat-building.

 Ngatikese Men’s Language developed from an English-based pidgin—one of many in the region—and the Ngatik dialect of Pohnpeian, but after an initial surge, it resisted further mixing thanks to the fact that Ngatik lies so far from the main shipping routes of the region.
 Today, it remains a sort of preserved historical crumb dropped from a passing ship.
 It is the echo of the voices of those 19th century sailors.